notgiven688/jitterphysics2/docfx/docs/documentation/general.md

 ## Custom Math Types

 Jitter2 defines its own math types (`JVector`, `JMatrix`, `JQuaternion`, `JBoundingBox`) rather than using `System.Numerics`.

-### Full Control

-- Precision can be switched globally between `float` and `double` without code changes.
+This allows precision to be switched globally between `float` and `double` without code changes, gives explicit control over memory layout using `[StructLayout(LayoutKind.Explicit)]`, and avoids dependencies on external math library behavior.
-- Memory layout is explicitly controlled using `[StructLayout(LayoutKind.Explicit)]`.
-- No dependency on external math library behavior or updates.

-### Zero-Cost Interop

-The math types are defined with explicit field offsets, guaranteeing a predictable memory layout.
-This enables zero-copy conversion to and from other libraries' types using unsafe bit reinterpretation:
+The explicit field offsets guarantee a predictable memory layout, enabling zero-copy conversion to and from other libraries' types:

 ```cs
 // Convert to any layout-compatible type